 Warren Dunes State Park, Sawyer, Michigan

-The 2 1/2 miles of shoreline along Lake Michigan include friendly beaches that allow dogs where Rover can swim in the lake waters and walk and play on the sand on a 6-foot leash.
+The two-and-a-half miles of shoreline along Lake Michigan include friendly beaches that allow dogs.
+Rover can swim in the lake waters and walk and play on the sand on a six-foot leash.

-This retro cool beach is home to the Broadwalk which runs 2 ½ miles along sun-kissed beach.
-You can bike, stroll, people-watch at outdoor cafés, or check out one of the most dog friendly beaches in Florida.
-If it looks familiar, it’s where part of the dog beach scenes in the movie Marley & Me were filmed.
+This retro cool beach is home to the Broadwalk which runs two-and-a-half miles along sun-kissed beach.
+You can bike, stroll, people-watch at outdoor cafés, or check out one of the most dog-friendly beaches in Florida.
+If it looks familiar, it’s where parts of the dog beach scenes in the movie Marley & Me were filmed.

-Named “Dogville USA” by the Dog Channel, this charming Cape Cod beach destination an easy ferry ride from Boston is the ideal vacation spot for your furry friend with countless pet friendly restaurant patios, dog parks, and leash-free beaches.
-Check out these happy dogs in Cape Cod.
+Named “Dogville USA” by the Dog Channel, this charming Cape Cod beach destination, an easy ferry ride from Boston, is the ideal vacation spot for your furry friend with countless pet-friendly restaurant patios, dog parks, and leash-free beaches.

 Kew Balmy Beach, Toronto

-Toronto is only a 90 minute trip from 60 percent of the United States, making it a popular summer destination for its beautiful “Beaches” neighborhood just east of the friendly city’s bustling downtown.
-Kew Balmy Beach, one of four city beaches, is not only a pet-owner favorite, it’s also earned a Blue Flag Beach designation for its high water and environmental standards.
-At the Silver Birch dogs off-leash dogs can run and play in the sand and water every day of the year.
+Toronto is only a 90-minute flight from 60 percent of the United States, making it a popular summer destination for its beautiful “beaches” neighborhood just east of the friendly city’s bustling downtown.
+Kew Balmy Beach, one of four city beaches, is not only a pet owner favorite, it’s also earned a Blue Flag Beach designation for its high water and environmental standards.
+At the Silverbirch off-leash area, dogs can run and play in the sand and water every day of the year.

 Double Bluff Beach, Whidbey Island, Washington

-A nature lover’s paradise, this wide sandy beach has views to the south of Mt Rainier, bald eagle sightings, bathrooms and showers, and a long stretch of off-leash dog beach for pet-filled days of fun.
+A nature lover’s paradise, this wide sandy beach has views to the south of Mount Rainier, bald eagle sightings, bathrooms and showers, and a long stretch of off-leash dog beach for pet-filled days of fun.
 Need to travel by plane to get you and your pup to the beach?
 Make sure to take one of the most pet-friendly airlines.